boundlessgeo/qgis-connect-plugin/docs/source/sysadmins.rst

 The value of the ``repoUrl`` key with repository location can be:

 * A **repository URL**.
-The plugin will add this URL to the list of available plugins repositories and QGIS *Plugin Manager* can be used to access it.
+The plugin will add this URL to the list of available plugins repositories, and QGIS *Plugin Manager* can be used to access it.
   This is the default.
 * An **absolute path to the plugins directory**.
 In this case, the directory should contain plugins packages as well as repository description file